-Amongst the mantras of art theory and criticism is “the willing suspension of disbelief” … allowing the perceptions of reality at the moment, even if unproven and possibly illusory, stand in for something else thought to be more valid, authentic, “true.”
+Amongst the mantras of art theory and criticism is “the willing suspension of disbelief” … allowing the perceptions of reality at the moment, even if unproven and possibly illusory, to stand in for something else thought to be more valid, authentic, “true.”
 It is acceptable as a scaffold: a temporary structure that enables a more permanent structure.
-In the way scientists approach truth: by subsequent approximations, each with (hopefully) less error than the one before.
+In the way scientists approach truth: by subsequent approximations, each story with (hopefully) less error than the one before.
 And often implementing (although unfamiliar with the term) epoche: researchers often set aside beliefs or biases that interfere with moving ahead with new ideas. [visit the A&O link to epoche]–they can explore a new idea with more confidence and then revisit the older beliefs that might have impeded on their progress.

 So we may gradually approach TRUTH–or at least the truth we are able to understand, or at least “true enough” to provide sufficient confidence to undertake actions that support our meeting of biological needs.

 More on homology, analogy, poetic license, range (or zone) of tolerance … changes throughout DEVELOPMENT

 RE REFLEX, INSTINCT, HABIT: When we appeal to the call of the wild to rescue us with ancient wisdom, when action is more urgent than tedious review, congenital mechanisms and rapidly learned habits enable our survival in environments that provide stimuli only known to our evolutionary predecessors.
 A simple sketch of the complex interactions between cells and tissues provides a sense of the processes that must work in synchrony.
 These (exemplary) diagrams, embodying congenital feed-forward and feedback loops, control systems, and collateral influences that can both enable or impair competing alternative actions: